cyber-prophet/bostrom-journal/BostromJournal001.md

 Account avatar is an image file in IPFS.
 The hash of the image file is cyberlinked by a text file "avatar"'s hash by the current neuron.

-Amperes message in a particular Twitter account's feed is a cyberlink between the text "tweet" and the IPFS hash of the message file.
+Neurons message in a particular Sense account's feed is a cyberlink between the text "tweet" and the IPFS hash of the message file.

 ### My Robot [~](QmSfnbtVvAQxLBtD9wfkn5XexGPPkofcT7pS7379WoXqVW)